 - Section 232 tariffs on steel and aluminum: On March 12, 2025, the U.S. imposed a global 25% tariff on steel and aluminum imports, including from Canada.
 On June 4, 2025, the U.S. increased its tariffs on steel and aluminum imports to 50% and expanded the scope to include additional derivative products.
 On August 18, the U.S. further expanded the scope of its tariffs on steel and aluminum imports to include additional derivative products.
 For steel and aluminum derivative products, the 50% tariff applies only to the value of the steel and aluminum content.

 - Section 232 tariffs on automobiles and parts: On April 3, 2025, the U.S. imposed a global 25% tariff on imports of automobiles and light trucks, including from Canada.
-For Canada and Mexico, the tariff on automobiles and light trucks applies to the non-U.S. content of vehicles imported under CUSMA (subject to the approval of the Secretary of Commerce on a model-by-model basis), and to the full value of vehicles not imported under CUSMA.
+The value of U.S. content in CUSMA compliant vehicles is exempt from Section 232 tariffs (subject to the approval of the Secretary of Commerce on a model-by-model basis).
 On May 3, 2025, the U.S. imposed tariffs of 25% on non-CUSMA compliant auto parts.

 - Section 232 tariffs on copper: On August 1, 2025, the U.S. imposed a global tariff of 50% on imports of semi-finished copper products and derivatives, including from Canada.
 The 50% tariff applies only to the value of the copper content in these products.